maoertel/prometheus-push/README.md

         &self,
         collectors: Vec<Box<dyn YourCollector>>,
     ) -> Result<Vec<YourMetricFamily>> {
-        // implement the conversion from your Collectors to your MetricsFamilies }
+        // implement the conversion from your Collectors to your MetricsFamilies, or whatever
+        // your generic `MF` type stands for
+    }

     fn create_push_details(